-Yes, many departments are moving towards interactive e-books.
-We provide support and assistance with downloading and configuring these e-books.
+Yes, many departments use interactive ebooks.
+We provide support and assistance with downloading and configuring these ebooks.

-How will the College manage Internet security and acceptable use?
+How does the College manage Internet security and acceptable use?

-Students accessing the College network with their device will have secure and filtered wireless access to the Internet.
-Students will still be required to follow the College Internet Acceptable Use Policy, and adhere to other relevant College policies.
+Students accessing the College network with their device have secure and filtered wireless access to the Internet.
+Students are required to follow the College Internet Acceptable Use Policy and adhere to other relevant College policies.
 A range of sanctions are in place for students who choose not to meet College expectations with regard to internet use, including social media.

 Do we need insurance?